aoijs/documentation/functions/usdchangenickname.md

 });
 ```

-{% hint style="warning" %}
-The bot won't be able to change the nickname of the guild's owner.
+> ⚠ The bot won't be able to change the nickname of the guild's owner.
-{% endhint %}